RNAstructure logo

 --nocomplexity

 Use the objective function that does not include sequence complexity.
 The default uses an objective function that includes sequence complexity.
+(This is maintained for backwards compatability.
+In practice, -f should be used to select the objective function.)

 -d, --dna